nhsuk/manage-vaccinations-in-schools/docs/architecture.md

 ## Requirements Overview

+### Functional Requirements

+A certain amount of user research, prototyping and design has already been performed for this service.
+The goal of this system is to provide a higher-fidelity prototype to further test out design and to better understand user needs.

+- Allow SAIS teams to deliver vaccination campaigns.
-### Allow SAIS staff to record vaccinations efficiently
+- Allow SAIS teams to record vaccinations administered to children as part of these campaigns.

-The primary requirement is to allow SAIS staff to efficiently record vaccinations in their typical work settings.
-The pilot will use the NHS Design System to achieve this.

-### Allow SAIS staff to work on campaigns while offline
+- Allow SAIS teams to deliver campaigns in settings where there is no Internet access, i.e. offline working.

-User research has evidenced that SAIS staff occasionally need to work in settings where they do not have access to the Internet.
-This pilot is designed explore how we could achieve this in a way that would meet these needs and provide a usable service.

-### Integrate with a central vaccination record

-The team believes that integrating with a central vaccination record service we will be able to fix issues with data quality.
-This pilot will need to integrate with a central vaccionation record to update the vaccination in near-real-time.

-### Development speed and design flexibility

-This service is part of the alpha phase to explore the user needs of such a service; to facilitate this, it is being developed with a priority on speed of delivery and flexbility over robustness and longevity, and as such may be considered disposable once the desired learnings have been achieved.

-## Quality Goals

-As this service is in alpha stages, the current emphasis of this pilot is speed of development and flexibility to adapt to the service design as it changes and adapts to new research.
+### Non-Functional Requirements

+This service is in alpha and it's primary purpose is to explore user needs through user research.
+Once the desired learnings have been achieved the system will be considered disposable and will be replaced by a production-ready system.

+- The system needs to be delivered in a short time frame, and to be flexible enough to adapt to changes as required by service design.
+- The system must be responsive and available, however the number of users will be small so scalibility and hours of operation requirements will be relaxed.

 ## Stakeholders